raytroop/raytroop.github.io/source/_posts/ddsm.md

 John Rogers, Calvin Plett, and Foster Dai.
 2006.
 Integrated Circuit Design for High-Speed Frequency Synthesis (Artech House Microwave Library).
 Artech House, Inc., USA. [[pdf](https://picture.iczhiku.com/resource/eetop/WYifyQGopsQZevmN.pdf)]

-Rhee, W. (2020). *Phase-locked frequency generation and clocking : architectures and circuits for modern wireless and wireline systems*.
-The Institution of Engineering and Technology

 K. Hosseini and M. P. Kennedy, Minimizing Spurious Tones in Digital Delta-Sigma Modulators (Analog Circuits and Signal Processing).
 New York, NY, USA: Springer, 2011.

 Rhee, W. (2020). *Phase-locked frequency generation and clocking : architectures and circuits for modern wireless and wireline systems*.
 The Institution of Engineering and Technology